misterwalter/Diplomatic-Immunity/1_CS_Boldness.md

 - Bee Boi - A sweet little boi.

-- Bee Boi - A sweet little boi.
+- Bee Boi - A sweet little boi?

 - Io - A sniper with a firm manner and little to lose.